-Key inputs and outputs from the travel model runs for each of the four compliance years for the Baseline Plan and the Updated Plan are provided in Tables 3 and 4.
-The Tables identify demographic data and travel forecasts for the NFRMPO region, which is a subset of a larger modeling area represented in the NFRMPO's 2015 BY RTDM.
-The forecasted demographic data is from the NFRMPO 2010 BY Land Use Allocation Model (LUAM), which allocates households and jobs forecasted for the entire modeling area by the Colorado State Demography Office (SDO) to smaller geographies throughout the region.
-Due to the limited time available to conduct this
+Key inputs and outputs from the travel model runs for four of the compliance years for the Baseline Plan and the Updated Plan are provided in Tables 3 and 4.
+The Tables identify demographic data and travel forecasts for the NFRMPO region, which is a subset of a larger modeling area represented in the NFRMPO's 2019 BY RTDM.
+The forecasted demographic data is from the NFRMPO 2019 BY Land Use Allocation Model (LUAM), which allocates households and jobs forecasted for the entire modeling area by the Colorado State Demography Office (SDO) to smaller geographies throughout the region.
+The same land use dataset was used to model the Baseline Plan and the Updated Plan, which means all differences in the emissions results are due to changes in transportation strategies instead of also reflecting any changes in land use planning or population forecasts.